LED Controller

 - Power it up.
 9–24V DC.

 - Set the channel voltage.
-During Magic Provision, Studio asks whether the channels are wired for 12V or 24V loads.
+During Magic Provisioning, Studio asks whether the channels are wired for 12V or 24V loads.
 This is per-controller, not per-channel.

 - Connect to the network.
 See Connectivity.